Gracie Cole: Career

 From 1940, Cole appeared as a guest soloist in two concerts with the Besses o' th' Barn brass band, and played with various other bands including the Grimethorpe Colliery Band.
 In 1942 she became the first woman to compete for the Alexander Owen memorial scholarship, and won by an unprecedented 21-point margin.

 Later in 1942 Cole switched to being a dance band trumpeter, initially joining Gloria Gaye's All Girls Band, who toured playing theatres and forces entertainment shows organised by the Entertainments National Service Association (ENSA).
-She then joined Rudy Starlita's All-American band, entertaining American G.I.s.
+She then joined Rudy Starita's All-American band, entertaining American G.I.s.
 In November 1945 she joined Ivy Benson's band as lead trumpet and soloist, and toured with them for the next five years, headlining at variety theatres in Britain and touring Europe and the Middle East with ENSA.
 The band also featured on television and radio, including their own radio series Ladies Night, and on Christmas Day 1945 Cole was the featured soloist on a live broadcast from Hamburg immediately after the King's speech.

 In 1951 she married Bill Geldard, a trombonist with the George Evans Band, and accepted an invitation to join the previously all-male band.
 After 18 months she and Geldard left to join the Squadronaires, the most influential big band of the time, where she was again the only woman.
 However Cole found the male prejudice she experienced there made life uncomfortable, and she left to form her own all-female band, which she fronted between 1952 and 1956.
 The band performed jazz and pop, and broadcast with guest singers including Cleo Laine.
 In 1958 she led an all-male band at Mecca Ballrooms.

 From the 1960s Cole concentrated on bringing up her two daughters and played on a freelance basis.
 She was active in encouraging local brass bands, and was made a freeman of the City of London in 1990.